art-abdulwadud/help-the-cashier/README.md

 ```
 And finally, to calculate the change/balance
 ```
-let changeAmount;
-amountPaid >= amountDue ? changeAmount = amountPaid - amountDue: changeAmount = amountPaid - amountDue;
+let changeAmount = amountPaid - amountDue;
+// If the amount paid by the customer is less than the amount that they are suppose to pay, then give an alert changeAmount <= 0 ? alert("Please make sure Amount paid is not less than Amount due"): 0;
 ```
 ## DOM manipulation
 With DOM manupulation, we can change the style of an element, add elements, remove elements, add classnames and IDs to and element/s or remove them or replace them and lots more, all with JavaScript.
-For this project, this are the used DOM manipulation tricks
 ```
 document.querySelector('div').innerText = "Hello world"; // For adding text
-document.querySelector('div').style.display = "block"; // For changing display
+document.querySelector('div').style.display = "block"; // For changing style
 document.querySelector('div').createElement('li'); // For adding HTML elements
 document.querySelector('div').setAttribute('class', 'my-class'); // For adding attributes(classname, id etc)
 // And for selecting where to add an element